Anerkiki/pokegotchi-using-pokeapi/README.md

 }

 #### Style To Dos:

-- Choose a slide time and match all - 4000?

-- Make go for a walk button text go black when hover, but not release button, or rename button

 - remove arrow in dropdown menu button for interacting with pokemon and replace with font awesome icon

-- Testing on my phone:
+- Change location of dropdown to be to the right of the button, instead of in line with it
+- Remove the small border between sections in modals
+###### Less Important/If Time
+- Sometimes if I accidentally highlight the text in a modal, when that modal re-opens the text is stil highlighted - fix this so it isn't.
-  - Title spreads to edges of screen
+- When testing on my phone, Title spreads to edges of screen - add padding to sides

-###### Less Imortant/If Time
+- Have clicking off one of the starter boxes deselect the selected starter
+- Add listener to make go for walk button be clicked when w is pressed
+  - But make sure it only works if walk button does not have the class hidden
 - Add in 2nd type if there is one in PokéAPI & join with " & "
 - Merge all modals to one?
 - If there is only 1 pokemon then remove the class that shrinks it to col-6 (col-md-6?) so that it stays full screen
   - Have a max-width though so it doesn't look weird

-- add more padding top to go for a walk button, do the same with inventory

 - Change colour of progress bars

-- When collect button has been clicked, there is a blue background that shows up - change this to a colour from palette
+- When collect button has been clicked, there is a blue background on the button that shows up - change this to a colour from palette

--  reduce size of input box
+- Reduce size of input box

-- Remove the small border between sections in modals

-- to fix - actionTrain - if health is on 0 - there should be an error/alert modal - checkForStats() one shown not actionTrain()
+- make interactions/stat changes slightly different for different personalities
+- Add evolving - once you get pokemon leveled up enough
+- Add type to wild encounter function
 ### Ideas
 - pokemon image fades if their health is low

-- When starter pokemon is selected, change the colour of the background to purple or something obvious
+- if pokemon is unhappy maybe change image so pokemon is facing away
+  - Could be done by adding backwards image/sideways imagen to userCollection objects
 - Have chance of being able to adopt wild pokemon not at 100%

-- in actionBerry function:
-  - maybe change image so pokemon turns around for a second or 2

 - if pokémon image is clicked on, a speech bubble will appear and give hints. or say that it’s hungry/needs healing etc if any bars are low
 #### Done
 - Rename errorModal to alertModal
-- IMPORTANT: Add labels to radio buttons#
+- IMPORTANT: Add labels to radio buttons
 - Change Adding... background on button from white to primary pale
 - FIX: Issue with progress bars not filling full width next to image and interact button/progress bars being too long/short sometimes
 - Modals & Dropdown menu: